Associate Professor André La Gerche

 Andre is a cardiologist specialising in cardiac imaging, a Future Leadership Fellow of the National Heart Foundation and a NHMRC Career Development Fellow.
 He completed a PhD at the University of Melbourne and 4 years of postdoctoral research studying the effect of endurance exercise on the heart at the University Hospital of Leuven, Belgium, where he is a Visiting Professor.

-He works as a cardiologist at St Vincent’s Hospital, Melbourne, and provides cardiology services through the Baker Institute’s Specialist Clinics.
+He works as a cardiologist at St Vincent’s Hospital in Melbourne and provides cardiology services through the Baker Institute’s Specialist Clinics.

 Among the studies being conducted by Andre and his team is a pivotal international prospective longitudinal Pro@Heart study.
 This study will detail the evolution of exercise-induced cardiac remodelling (athlete's heart) amongst elite junior endurance athletes.
 It will quantify individual variance in the extent and rate of development of athlete's heart, identify its genetic determinants and assess clinical outcomes.
 The study will be conducted over 25 years, enabling the long-term health benefits of endurance sports training to be assessed.